 “What do you mean…a fiasco?”
 Ellen said.

-“Children have no imagination these days.” said Carol Radford, Maths Coordinator.
+“Children have no imagination these days.”
+Carol Radford said, Maths Coordinator.
 Carol had been Ellen’s mentor in her NQT year and she had the habit of surreptitiously altering the children’s work to make it look better than it actually was.

 “Sorry?
 Surely…” Ellen tried to argue.

-“It’ll be Barbie dolls and Action men.” interrupted Anne Foster.
+“It’ll be Barbie dolls and Action men.”
+Anne Foster interrupted.

 “Or they’ll try and act a favourite film.
 Disney or Marvel or something awful like that…” said Liz Harris, PE Coordinator.
 Ellen had fallen out with Liz last summer when she remarked it might be good to try a non-competitive Sport’s Day, where the children worked as teams, rather than the usual races.